areeven/worktest_robot_challenge/README.md

 });
 ```

-So now I want to test the Board, to see if I can set the grid to expected size.
-First I want to test that the grid size is 100x100.
+So now I want to test the Board, to see if I can set the grid to the expected size.
+First, I want to test that the grid size is 100x100.
 The test fails, since I have no code built for this.
-Creating the board where I want to set the starting position and size of the grid.
-My board will take in 4 values, starting position x, y, grid-width and grid-height.
+I create the board where I want to set the starting position and size of the grid.
+My board will take in 4 values, starting position x, y, grid-width, and grid-height.
-Once this is done, test runs without error.
+Once this is done, the test runs without error.

 ```
 describe("Test grid pattern and positioning", () => {